Women's outfitweekendcasual

 Why it works

 Two pieces, multiple occasions.
 The heavyweight crewneck sweatshirt brings 500gsm loopback cotton.
 The trainers / running shoes answers it — solid colour preferred.
-All-monochrome is high-contrast and architectural.
+Black on white is architectural and photographs beautifully; in person it can go stark.

 Pure casual.
 This is a Saturday-morning outfit — don't try to dress it up with formal accessories.